Future students: Graduate admissions

 Admission requirements

-All applications received by December 31 will receive full consideration for admission and assistantships during the following fall semester (September).
-Applications for assistantships received after this date will be considered depending upon the availability of positions.
+All applications received by Dec.
+31 will receive full consideration for admission and assistantships during the following fall semester (September).
+Applications for assistantships received after this date will be considered depending on the availability of positions.

 Application information